LLParse/quobyte-rancher/templates/quobyte/README.md

-quobyte
+Quobyte
 =======

 Turn your ephemeral toys into durable, stateful applications.

-* Fake Device Deployment
+# Test Deployment

 For testing purposes, the root filesystem may be used for the registry, metadata, and data devices.
 This is for testing purposes only, as performance will be poor.

 To make use of this deployment model, simply create your Rancher hosts with appropriately-sized root devices.
 A minimum size of `50GB` is recommended.
 The template will take care of creating fake devices.

-* Dedicated Device Deployment
+# Production Deployment

 In a real production deployment, you will want to make use of dedicated devices.
 It is your responsibility to create the filesystem (`ext4` is recommended) and mount the devices (`/etc/fstab` entries are recommended to allow server reboots).